joecastelo/JuneWorkShopCBFM22/README.md

 Code for the June blog post about the varian ESAPI workshop at CBFM22
 ## Plan Check June 22 , 07/11, Fortaleza, Brazil

+Download the code, open the SLN or csproj in Visual Studio 2019 Reference the VMS.TPS libraries (if you are in TBOX) C:\Program Files (x86)\Varian\RTM\15.6\esapi\API\VMS.TPS.Common.Model.Types.dll C:\Program Files (x86)\Varian\RTM\15.6\esapi\API\VMS.TPS.Common.Model.API.dll Compile it and go to Tools/Scripts, Open Folder looking for this file Solution folder bin/June22WorkShopPCheck.esapi.dll

 ### João Henrique Castelo and Anselmo Mancini

 #### We need 5 checks